Lord Cornwallis is Father of civil services in India

 Its best-known provision was the Permanent Settlement (or the zamindari system enacted in 1793), which established a revenue collection scheme that lasted into the 20th century.

 Beginning with Bengal, the system spread over all of northern India by means of the issue of a series of regulations dated 1 May 1793.

 On these, the government of British India virtually rested until the Charter Act of 1833.

 The system, as codified in these regulations, provided that the East India Company’s service personnel be divided into three branches: revenue, judicial, and commercial.

 The land revenue assessment (the major source of revenue) was fixed permanently with zamindars or hereditary revenue collectors.

 These native Indians, provided they paid their land taxes punctually, were treated as landowners, but they were deprived of magisterial and police functions, which were discharged by a newly organized government police.

 This “permanent settlement” provided the British with an Indian landed class interested in supporting British authority.

 The local administration was placed in the hands of the revenue collectors of districts.

-The judiciary was reorganized; there were district judges with magisterial powers responsible to provincial courts in civil cases and to courts of circuit in criminal cases.
+The judiciary was reorganized; there were district judges with magisterial powers responsible to provincial courts in civil cases and to courts of the circuit in criminal cases.